 The homeless man outside might disagree.

-“I don’t know if you ever met my grandma?”
+“Did you meet my grandmother?”
 Gogo goes back to pounding dough on the counter in front of her with her fists.
-“Before she died.”
+“Before she died?”

 I shake my head, “I didn’t.”

 “Where was your grandfather?”

 Gogo shrugs.
 “Wherever.
 He drank a lot and then he died.
 She did it all on her own.”

 “From what.
 Sorosis?”

 “I wish.”
 She rolls her palms into dust.
 “That would have taken longer.
 The bastard.
-He stumbled down a river bank and drowned.
+He stumbled down a river bank and drowned in the water.
 They say he didn’t wake up until he woke up in heaven he was so drunk.
 But I don’t think he went to heaven anyway.”

-I think about what my own granddad used to tell me, “Heaven is an imaginary place.
+I think about what my own grandfather used to tell me, “Heaven is an imaginary place.
 But people are real.
 Real people were created by an imaginary figure, trying to end up in an imaginary place.”

 Gogo is pounding harder and harder on the dough with her hands.
 “And the river he drowned in dried up before grandma died too.
 Like a bone.
 But they say all the while that the polar ice caps are melting.”
 She looks at me.
 “Here in America, the water is drying up.
 And soon whole world is going to be covered up to its neck or further in water.
 Pretty soon we’re all going to drown.”